CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/bom-mor.md

 ## Automatically Calculate Ratio on Operations

-You can enable the "Automatically Calculate Ratio on Operations" feature in General Settings under the ProcessForce, Bill of Materials, and Manufacturing Orders tab.
+You can enable the "Automatically Calculate Ratio on Operations" feature in General Settings under the CompuTec ProcessForce, Bill of Materials, and Manufacturing Orders tab.
 When this feature is activated, the system automatically determines the Ratio and Quantity.
 For example, if an Item is assigned to two Operations, the ratio will be set to 0.5, and the Binding Quantity will be calculated based on the remaining balance and the corresponding Bill of Materials quantity.

 For more details, click [here](../../formulations-and-bill-of-materials/production-process/overview.md#operation-bind-ratio)